 Physicians are medical specialists who provide non-surgical advice and treatment to patients referred to them by other doctors.

 Physiotherapists help people regain movement and function after they have been affected by an injury, disability or health condition.
 They also give advice on how to prevent injuries.

 Psychiatrists assess, diagnose and provide treatment for people with mental, emotional and behavioural disorders.
 They study how the brain and nervous systems function and how these interact with people's environments and affect the way people think, feel and behave.

 Radiation therapists are part of a specialised team that uses radiation to treat diseases, mostly cancers, in patients.

-Registered nurses assess, treat, care for and support patients in hospitals, clinics, residential care facilities and their homes.
+Registered nurses assess, treat and support people who are sick, disabled or injured, in hospitals, clinics, rest homes, and nursing homes.